-Any component in a distributed alarm system might fail or experience a delay in passing along the indication of the alarm condition.
-Alarm systems should be designed so that a communication failure (lack of receipt of an acknowledgement signal or failure of a "handshake" or other "time-out" function) results in a technical alarm condition after a finite period.
-In lieu of the time to pass along the indication of the alarm condition (that is, the alarm system's contribution to the alarm signal generation delay), the manufacturer can disclose the time from detection of the indication of the alarm condition or receipt of the indication of the alarm condition.
-When appropriate, both times (contribution to the alarm signal generation delay and the time to technical alarm condition) should be disclosed.
+Any component in a DISTRIBUTED ALARM SYSTEM might fail or experience a delay in passing along the indication of the ALARM CONDITION.
+ALARM SYSTEMS should be designed so that a communication failure (lack of receipt of an acknowledgement signal or failure of a "handshake" or other "time-out" function) results in a TECHNICAL ALARM CONDITION after a finite period.
+In lieu of the time to pass along the indication of the ALARM CONDITION (that is, the ALARM SYSTEM'S contribution to the ALARM SIGNAL GENERATION DELAY), the MANUFACTURER can disclose the time from detection of the indication of the ALARM CONDITION or receipt of the indication of the ALARM CONDITION to creation of the TECHNICAL ALARM CONDITION.
+When appropriate, both times (contribution to the ALARM SIGNAL GENERATION DELAY and the time to TECHNICAL ALARM CONDITION) should be disclosed.

-It is important for the OPERATOR and the USER to know both of these times for the safety of the PATIENT.
+It is important for the OPERATOR and the RESPONSIBLE ORGANIZATION to know both of these times for the safety of the PATIENT.

-AAA.201.5.1 General requirements
+Subclause 6.5.1 - General requirements